antonovpage/kivork_testtask/README.md

 1. Calculate the user's current LTV using cohort analysis (cohorting event - registration of a trial period, a cohort represents the number of possible operations).
 2. Predict what LTV will be for six months.
 3. Build a graph that will display the curve of the actual LTV on against the curve of the predicted LTV.
-4. Calculate ROMI for 4 weeks and for half a year, if the cost of attracting a paying user is 6 USD (ROMI should be taken operational, not accounting, the goal is to find out how our investments will pay off).
+4. Calculate ROMI for 4 weeks and for half a year, if the cost of attracting a paying user is 6 USD.